centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 We highly recommend collecting and consolidating report data into a single type of data source, and storing it as such (e.g., a MariaDB data).
 Multiplying your data sources in a report might have an impact on performance and maintenance.
-You are advised not to use more than of two types of data sources in the same report project (e.g., JDBC and CSV).
+You are advised not to use more than two types of data source in the same report project (e.g., JDBC and CSV).

 Configuration of a data source: